arafathbeevi89/docker_sample/README.md

 - **HelloWorldController.java**: This is a simple RESTful controller that exposes an endpoint at `/hello/world` and returns the message "Hello, Arafath Beevi" when accessed.

+## GitHub Actions Workflow

+The project is equipped with a GitHub Actions workflow (maven-docker-build.yml) that automates Maven build processes.
+This workflow is activated with every push to any branch.
+On any branch, the Maven build process will execute.
+However, the Maven build and Docker image push processes will only be initiated when changes are pushed to the main branch.

 ## Building the Project

 To build the project and create a Docker image, follow these steps: